-was much higher in the intervention group, particularly for strongyloidiasis and for hepatitis B, and this may be attributed to a better screening performance together with a higher number of individuals with screening criteria in both intervention and control centres for these infections, being >10000 for strongyloidiasis and >6000 for hepatitis B. However, the detection yield was higher in control group for HIV and TB.
+Our study suggests an increased screening, detection, and diagnostic yield for all infections in intervention centres where the IS-MiHealth tool was implemented.
+In particular, the detection rate was increased for the parasitic infections (Chagas diseases, strongyloidiasis, and schistosomiasis).
+The total detection yield was much higher in the intervention group particularly for strongyloidiasis and for hepatitis B and this may be attributed to a better screening performance together with a higher number of individuals with screening criteria in both intervention and control centres for these infections, being more than 10,000 for strongyloidiasis and more than 6,000 for hepatitis B. However, the detection yield was higher in control group for HIV and TB.
 The low numbers from this pilot study prevented to have conclusive results about the detection yield differences for each infection.
-We also found a higher screening proportion for all the conditions, and for the parasitic infections, the likelihood of being tested was more than seven times higher in the intervention centres using the tool compared with the control centres.
-Therefore, our data show that the implementation of our digital tool appears to modify the clinician behaviour with regards to routinely screening for infections in migrant populations and that guidelines or education alone are insufficient to influence practice.
+We also found a higher screening proportion for all the conditions, and for the parasitic infections the likelihood of being tested was more than seven times higher in the intervention centres using the tool compared with the control centres.
+Therefore, our data shows that the implementation of our digital tool appears to modify the clinician behaviour with regards to routinely screening for infections in migrant populations and that guidelines or education alone are insufficient to influence practice.
 Besides fulfilling the screening criteria, other factors such as a patient immunosuppression have been also independently associated with a higher testing rate, suggesting that health professionals modify their diagnostic workup among this high-risk population.

-In recent years, there has been a call for clear guidance on screening and vaccination of migrant populations.17 It has been acknowledged that innovative and tested interventions should be designed and implemented with multi-disease screening approaches, and that primary care may be the best approach to ensure high uptake to screening.36 There have been multiple studies aimed to screen infections in the migrant populations.^{37,38} However, these screening programmes are not based on an individual risk assessment of the cut-off prevalence of the infection in the country of origin as our programme has established,29 only few of them are at primary care settings and they usually only include HIV, viral hepatitis and TB.37 Furthermore, formal screening of new-arriving migrants in special clinics may miss many migrant groups compared with primary care where screening can be routinely delivered.39
+In recent years, there has been a call for clear guidance on screening and vaccination of migrant populations.
+It has been acknowledged that innovative and tested interventions should be designed and implemented with multi-disease screening approaches, and that primary care may be the best approach to ensure high uptake to screening.
+There have been multiple studies aimed to screen infections in the migrant populations.
+However, these screening programs are not based on an individual risk assessment of the cut-off prevalence of the infection in the country of origin as our program has established, only few of them are at primary care settings and they usually only include HIV, viral hepatitis, and TB.
+Furthermore, formal screening of new-arriving migrants in special clinics may miss many migrant groups compared to primary care where screening can be routinely delivered.

-This study represents the first attempt to test an innovative CDSS that delivers and integrates a multi-infections screening programme for migrants at PCC.
-The integration of the digital tool in the routine health information system and the individual risk-based assessment provides the clinician with targeted and tailored screening option, individualized to the patients' risk factors.
-All of this, alongside to the fact of including infections that have evidence-based report a clear benefit to be screened for,^{17,18} and the fact of being a multi-disease approach may reduce the cost impact on health system.40 Although there exist other screening tools for migrant, they usually target other topics such as mental health and they are not integrated in the EPR.41
+This study represents the first attempt to test an innovative CDSS that delivers and integrates a multi-infections screening program for migrants at PCC.
+The integration of the digital tool in the routine health information system and the individual risk-based assessment, provides the clinician with targeted and tailored screening option, individualised to the patients' risk factors.
+All of this, alongside to the fact of including infections that have evidence-based report a clear benefit to be screened for, and the fact of being a multi-disease approach, may reduce the cost impact on health system.
+Although there exist other screening tools for migrant, they usually target other topics such as mental health and they are not integrated in the EPR.